nicoan/chip8emu/README.md

 `cargo run <path_to_game>`

-*NOTE: You need to be root to run termion front end, because we need to detect KEY_UP and KEY_DOWN events in a terminal environment*
+*NOTE: You need to be root in order to run termion front end, root privileges are needed to detect KEY_UP and KEY_DOWN events in a terminal environment*

 ## Todo